chigges/nvim/README.md

 I hope this serves you as a good config or at least gets you started on creating your own config.

+To install an LSP, use `:Mason`.
+Navigate to the LSP you want to install and press `i` over it to install it.

 # Brief explanation

 **/init.lua** - This is the file that is initially run when nvim opens.
 Make sure you require any directories in your **/lua** folder you want to have run their separate init.lua file.